 Run for Local Office – It’s Your Right!

-In just a few days, we’ll reach the Wednesday, Feb.
-1 deadline for prospective candidates to file their intentions to run for office.
 It’s your right to run for local office, so here’s what you need to know:

-File Your Intentions to Run
+File Your Intention to Run

 Collect Signatures and Return Papers